Greek Easter Dinner

 Posted On March 29, 2020

+Have you ever though about preparing a traditional Easter dinner and wondered what to serve?
 I thought it appropriate, in light of the name of this site, to try to add information about Greek foods when ever I can.
 I wanted to put something on for Easter dinner and decided to go with the typical Greek Easter Meal.
 In Greek Orthodox, Easter is a sacred day.
-Listed below are some foods served in a traditional Greek easter meal with a bit of reason behind the food they serve.
+Listed below are some foods served in a traditional Greek Easter meal with a bit of reason behind the food they serve.

 Before the meal